Do they hurt the horses in horse racing?

 In British horseracing, when a jockey overuses the whip, s/he is likely to receive only a few days’ suspension.
 The results of races are unaffected, regardless of whether a winning or placed jockey has breached the whip rules.

-Read: How do you transport a horse safely?
+Read: How do you tie a horse to a post?

 Is the use of the whip a welfare problem?